TiagoSantos81/libregrammar/languagetool-standalone/README.md

 If you are using LibreOffice and you want to check English or Russian texts:
-Use `Options -> Language Settings -> Writing Aids -> Edit...` in the `Tools` menu to disable LightProof and enable LanguageTool for English.
+Use `Options -> Language Settings -> Writing Aids -> Edit...` in the `Tools` menu to disable LightProof and enable LibreGrammar for English.

-Note that there will also be a new menu item "LanguageTool" under the `Tools` menu.
+Note that there will also be a new menu item "LibreGrammar" under the `Tools` menu.
 If the native spelling and grammar dialog doesn't check grammar, make sure that the check box `Check Grammar` is checked in it (if the window closes because of no mistakes in the document, simply make any spelling mistake to make it open for a longer time, and check the box).
-Check also if LanguageTool is visible under `Grammar` in `Tools > Options > Language Settings > Spelling` for your language.
-Note: you can disable the grammar check without uninstalling LanguageTool simply by clearing the check box next to LanguageTool in the same dialog.
+Check also if LibreGrammar is visible under `Grammar` in `Tools > Options > Language Settings > Spelling` for your language.
+Note: you can disable the grammar check without uninstalling LibreGrammar simply by clearing the check box next to LibreGrammar in the same dialog.

 Please see https://www.languagetool.org/issues/ if you experience problems.